AdobeDocs/learning-manager.en/help/migrated/kb/unable-view-calendar.md

 The issue occurs due to the following:

 * The zoom level of the browser is more than 100%.
-*  The scale and layout in the display settings is more than 100%.
+* &nbsp;The scale and layout in the display settings is more than 100%.

 ## Resolution

 ### Browser

 1. Launch the browser.
-1. Log in to Adobe Learning Manager.
+1. Log in to Adobe Captivate Prime.
 1. On the address bar, click the zoom icon.

 1. Click **Reset**.